NONAME-ELV/HxN/README.md

 ===================================================================
 My primary focus lies in the domains of Cybersecurity, Red Teaming, and Exploit Development architecture.
-My routines range from evaluating failing CVE PoC scripts, to reconstructing them to deliver true positive impacts for Red Team research requirements.
+My routines range from evaluating failing CVE PoC scripts, to reconstructing them for edutional purpose only.